 Marina is a German language teacher and specialist.
 Her passion for travels and excursions and her desire to meet new people and cultures have turned her into a passionate explorer of the world!

-Her greatest love is her homeland, Crete, which she explores without missing any opportunity of a getaway or an excursion to the mountain and the sea!
+Her greatest love is her homeland, Crete, which she explores without missing any opportunity for a getaway or an excursion to the mountain and the sea!
 Every steep coast, every traditional village, every place of special fauna and flora is always on the top of her preference list!
-It doesn't surprise us that her friends alwasy ask her advice and proposals when it comes to the organization of any expedition!
+It doesn't surprise us that her friends always ask her advice and proposals when it comes to the organization of any expedition!

 Maria Arkouli is a professional translator, graduate of the Department of Foreign Languages, Translation and Interpreting of the Ionian University.
 She specializes in translation, editing and creative writing.
 Although born and raised in Athens, after finishing her studies, her love for life in the province and the northern wind have led her to Crete, were she discovered a fascinating place and a new home.